Balbader/Ludee.org/README.md

 The Crowdfunding Quiz Game to help students pay off their student loan and <br>
 earn some cash on the side. <br>

+# The Idea

+## Description
+Like life, Buster Said Go! is a team game.

+1. At the beginning of each game, you get matched with 2 random player.
+2. You independently answer general-purpose trivia statements True or False within a 10-second time limit.
+3. Rack up as many points as you can.
+The game is over after three incorrect answers.